MrWednesday-glitch/YelpAgainstCompanies/README.md

   => For now I have one function to get the ratings inside the function to get the company, but it is an ugly solution, so maybe later make a new endpoint that actually retrieves the data in a single json to match the single angular component.
 * Somehow I got an error with registering new users, but they did end up in the database anyway...
   => turns out that I should have added the line .AddDefaultTokenProviders() to the DI.
+* Problems with telling the user proper information.
+Tried to do a popup in angular, but I have been unable to make that work.
+For now I will simply use html that appears based on *ngIf.
+* The Api returning errors (like 400) to Angular needs to be caught in a different way.
+There was a lot of trial and error here but I think I am on the right way with the catchError pipe.